GanchengZhu/Pupilio-Matlab/README.md

 </div>

-This repo host the Matlab SDK for the Pupil.IO eye-trackers, manufactured by Hangzhou DeepGaze Sci & Tech Co., Ltd.
+This repo hosts the Matlab SDK for the Pupil.IO eye-trackers, manufactured by Hangzhou DeepGaze Sci & Tech Co., Ltd.

 ## The Pupil.IO eye-tracker